GISMentors/isprs-summer-school-2016/lesson1/grass-gis.rst

 (vector maps).
 GRASS doesn't support so-called reprojection-on-the-fly.

-.. notecmd:: GRASS can be started also from command line specifing
+.. notecmd:: GRASS can be started also from command line specifying
              full path to the mapset.

    .. code-block:: bash